loomio/loomio_help/content/guides/getting_started/notifications_settings/index.md

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/0llDGzowrXU" frameborder="0" allowfullscreen></iframe>

-## Resetting your password
+## Setting a password
-You can change your password by visiting your profile page and clicking _Reset Password_.
+You can set or change your password by visiting your profile page and clicking _Reset Password_.
 The profile page is located via the user menu; the video just above will show you where.

 ![](reset_password.png)

-## Deactivating your account

-For more information on deactivating, or recovering, your account, go to the [Your Profile article](/en/user_manual/users/user_profile)

----

-## Next up

-Now that you have the basics under your belt... [→ Activate your group](../activating)